aadit-mahajan/GetTheseDiseases/README.md

 if you wanna ...

+Note:
+- source_code.ipynb contains the code for the initial workflow
+- DG_clustering.ipynb contains the code for the modified workflow for genetic inverse comorbidities
+- DF_clustering.ipynb contains the work-in-progress code for performing clustering and identifying functionally related inverse comorbidities

 5/4/2024 - update

 - the realisation that some diseases might not turn up in the inverse comorbidities list